Flux Quantization on 11-dimensional Superspace: Super Cartan Geometry

 \begin{remark}[Two meanings of ``Torsion''] Unfortunately, the term {\it torsion} is used for two completely unrelated notions in different fields of mathematics.
 This happens and is usually of little concern since these fields are rarely discussed in common -- not so for us, though: \begin{itemize}[leftmargin=.7cm] \item[\bf (i)] In group theory and cohomology theory, a {\it torsion element} of an abelian group $A$ (such as a cohomology group), is an element $a \in A$ such that some multiple of it vanishes: $n \cdot a = 0$ for some $n \in \mathbb{N}$.

 One says a cohomology group {\it has torsion} if it contains such torsion elements. \item[\bf (ii)] In differential geometry, the {\it torsion tensor} of a $G$-structure (such as a pseudo-Riemannian metric structure) on a smooth manifold is a measure for this $G$-structure being infinitesimally non-trivial.
-If compatible frame fields and connections are introduced, then the torsion tensor is the covariant derivative of the frame field \eqref{GravitationalFieldStrengths}.
+If compatible coframe fields and connections are introduced, then the torsion tensor is the covariant derivative of the coframe field \eqref{GravitationalFieldStrengths}.
 One says that a $G$-structure {\it has torsion} if the torsion tensor of the vielbein is non-vanishing. \end{itemize} \end{remark}

-\begin{notation}[\bf Frame field expansion of super-gravitational field strengths] Due to the Cartan property \eqref{CartanProperty} of the frame fields, every differential form on super-spacetime has a unique expansion in the super-frame fields $(e,\psi)$.
+\begin{notation}[\bf coframe field expansion of super-gravitational field strengths] Due to the Cartan property \eqref{CartanProperty} of the coframe fields, every differential form on super-spacetime has a unique expansion in the super-coframe fields $(e,\psi)$.
 The corresponding expansion of the supergravity field strengths \eqref{GravitationalFieldStrengths} we denote as follows: